Stable-Baselines-Team/stable-baselines/README.md

 ## Installation

-**Note:** Stabe-Baselines supports Tensorflow versions from 1.8.0 to 1.14.0.
+**Note:** Stable-Baselines supports Tensorflow versions from 1.8.0 to 1.14.0.
 Support for Tensorflow 2 API is planned.

 ### Prerequisites
 Baselines requires python3 (>=3.5) with the development headers.
 You'll also need system packages CMake, OpenMPI and zlib.
 Those can be installed as follows